 Counseling Action Plan at Pinnacle High School

-Pinnacle High School (PHS) counselors schedule an individual conference with each student upon student, parent, or teacher request throughout the year.
-During these meetings, the counselor checks on the well-being of the student with regard to their personal, academic, social, and emotional transitions, successes, accomplishments, considerations, and concerns.
+School Counselors schedule an individual conference with each student upon student, parent, or teacher requests throughout the year.
+At these meetings the counselor checks on the well-being of the student with regard to their personal, academic, social, and emotional transitions, successes, accomplishments, considerations, and concerns.

-Each individual counselor monitors their student's academic progress each quarter and semester in keeping with the student’s goals and school expectations.
-Progress reports from teachers are reviewed and plans are coordinated for after-school tutoring with individual teachers or other tutoring options.
+Each individual Counselor monitors their student's academic progress each quarter and semester in keeping with the student’s goals and school expectations.
+Progress reports from teachers are reviewed and plan coordinated for after school tutoring with individual teachers or other tutoring options.

 Students and counselors meet early in the spring to determine and to finalize course choices for the following school year according to the student’s goals, future plans, and teacher recommendations.

-A comprehensive web-based resource program known as Naviance Student (formerly Family Connection) is utilized by students and counselors to help meet the goals of the ECAP Program.
+A comprehensive web-based resource program known as Naviance Student is utilized by students and counselors to help meet the goals of the ECAP Program.
 Students and counselors utilize Naviance Student for academic, college, and career planning and research.
-Students are encouraged to become familiar with and to utilize the opportunities of Naviance Student to assist them in reaching their ECAP Goals.
-Depending on the student's grade level, we meet to discuss and assist them with creating a Four-Year High School Academic Plan, researching careers by administering Career Inventories and Assessments, registering for courses for the following school year, and understanding the College Application Process (for seniors).
-We discuss and assist them with these items in what we call Student ECAP’s Presentations.
+Students are encouraged to become familiar with and to utilize the opportunities of Naviance Student to assist them in reaching their ECAP Program Goals.
+Depending on the student's grade level we meet to discuss and assist them with Creating a Four Year High School Academic Plan, Research Careers by administering Career Inventories and Assessments, Course Registration for the following school year, and we assist seniors with the College Application Process.
+We discuss and assist them with these ECAP Program Goals in what we call Student Classroom Visits.

-During the Senior Student, ECAP’s Presentation counselor meets with their seniors individually to discuss the college application process.
-Many follow-up meetings are held throughout the first semester as seniors and their counselor work together to make the college application process painless for students and their parents.
+Our first Student Classroom Visit is with seniors, where counselors meet individually with them to discuss the college application process.
+Many follow-up meetings are held throughout the year as seniors and their counselors work together to make the college application process as painless as possible for students and their parents.

-Throughout the year, seniors and juniors are invited and encouraged to attend scheduled meetings with college representatives who visit on campus with Pinnacle students.
-In the fall, juniors, seniors and their parents are invited to evening seminars to discuss and learn about college and financial planning.
+Throughout the year seniors and juniors are invited and encouraged to attend scheduled meetings with college representatives who visit on campus with Pinnacle students.
+In the fall juniors/seniors and their parents are invited to evening seminars to discuss and learn about applying to college and paying for it.